-In the period ended 31 August 2018 the trust purchased insurance from the Education and Skills Funding Agency's Risk Protection scheme in order to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on trust business.
-The scheme provides unlimited cover.
+In the period ended 31 August 2017 the trust joined the Education and Skills Funding Agency's Risk Protection scheme to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on trust business.
+This scheme provides unlimited cover.
 As the cover for the trustees and officers is part of the policy, the cost cannot be determined.